 Random acts of gonging are like random acts of kindness, but there’s a gong or two involved.
 It’s fabulous to be able to share the gongs with people as often their only encounter of the gong is from the J Arthur Rank movies

 We held a gong bath at the Long Term Conditions Suite at St Marys Hospital Portsmouth as part of an event for ME awareness week.
 It was really well attended by patients and health professionals.
+See our Gong testimonials from this event.

 From the patients: